 In Argentina, an employer cannot perform a criminal background check on an employee, either directly by the employer or by the use of a vendor.
 Only the employee can obtain the criminal background and then provide it to the employer.
+Also, the Criminal Records Registry will be confidential and may only provide reports to individuals who, by demonstrating the existence of a legitimate interest, request a criminal certification.
 Moreover, the certificate must be requested by the interested party personally or through his legal representative.
-In addition, personal data referring to criminal records can be processed only by the competent public authorities.
+In addition, the Argentine Data Protection Act establishes that personal data referring to criminal records can be processed only by the competent public authorities.

 Restrictions on Application/Interview Questions

 Employers cannot include restrictions on applications that may entail any discrimination, such as gender, age, political or religious beliefs and/or marital status.
 Potential employees are not obliged to provide background information due to the fact that it is considered personal private information.
 The employer is obligated to conduct pre-employment medical examinations to determine if the employee is fit to work and to determine any prior health conditions at the beginning of the labour relationship.